peter-moers/wordpress-model-viewer/README.md

 # wordpress-model-viewer
 Wordpress plugin for displaying 3D objects (glb) on WordPress pages and posts.

+The plugin is a simple integration of https://modelviewer.dev/

 # Usage
 To show a 3d object use the shortcode [model-viewer] on your wordpress pages or posts.